mmm/mmm.github.com/cloud/_posts/2011-11-08-terasort-ganglia.markdown

 First, let's install ensemble and set up a repo for formulas.

-    $ sudo add-apt-repository ppa:ensemble/ppa
-    $ sudo apt-get install ensemble
+    $ sudo apt-get install juju charm-tools

 Note that I'm describing all this using an Ubuntu laptop to run the ensemble cli because that's how I roll, but you can certainly use a Mac to drive your Ubuntu services in the cloud.
 The Ensemble CLI is already available in ports, but I'm not sure the version.
-Note to myself to add it to homebrew and do more testing with that setup.
+Homebrew packages are in the works.
 Windows should work too, but I don't have a clue.

-    ~$ mkdir ~/formulas
+    $ mkdir -p ~/charms/oneiric
-    ~$ cd ~/formulas
+    $ cd ~/charms/oneiric
-    ~/formulas$ git clone http://github.com/mmm/ensemble-ganglia ganglia
-    ~/formulas$ git clone http://github.com/mmm/ensemble-hadoop-master hadoop-master
-    ~/formulas$ git clone http://github.com/mmm/ensemble-hadoop-slave hadoop-slave
+    $ charm get hadoop-master
+    $ charm get hadoop-slave
+    $ charm get ganglia

 That's about all that's really necessary to get you up and benchmarking/monitoring.

-I'll do another post on how to adapt your own formulas to use monitoring and the `monitor` ensemble interface as part of the "Core Infrastructure" series I'm writing for formula developers.
-Go over the process of what I had to do to get the `hadoop-slave` service talking to the `ganglia` service.
+I'll do another post on how to adapt your own formulas to use monitoring and the `monitor` juju interface as part of the "Core Infrastructure" series I'm writing for charm developers.
+I'll go over the process of what I had to do to get the `hadoop-slave` service talking to monitoring services like `ganglia`.

 Until then, clone/test/enjoy... or better yet, fork/adapt/use!